10 Easy Ways to Give on World Water Day

+10 easy gives?
+Really?
+Bring it on and lets see how we can change the world, and those who need water!
 World Water Day, is March 22nd this year, and is about increasing awareness of the water crisis by addressing the reasons why so many people are being left behind.
 Billions of people all over the world are still without safe water in their homes, schools, or workplaces.

 This year’s theme of World Water Day is: “Leaving no one behind,” because having safe water available is a human right.
 There are so many ways to give on World Water Day.
 Here are a few easy ideas on how you can give.
 Add them to your weekly giving lists!